 Having content that’s timely for current interests, tells a story well, or provides unique insights.

 Having content that is timely is a key.
 Content that tells the story well and it provides a unique insight is what matters the most.
 Operating word here is ‘unique insights’.
-This is mentioned in Google top stories, in Google News and Google Discover. which means that Google appreciates diversity in coverage.
+This is mentioned in Google Top Stories, in Google News and Google Discover. which means that Google appreciates diversity in coverage.

-if you can present a different angle or different insights to the same incident, Google appreciates that and wants to present diversity to their users.
+So if everyone is covering a certain angle about a certain incident that’s happening and if you can present a different angle or different insights to the same incident, Google appreciates that and wants to present diversity to their users.

 Don’t just cover, what millions of other publishers discovered.
 Can you cover it from a different angle, a different opinion?